15 Ways to Make Your Characters Suffer (for the Good of Your Novel)

 Example: Tony Stark in Iron Man is captured by terrorists early on during the narrative: this is a hugely important moment in both his character arc and the plot of the whole Iron Man series: he invents the Iron Man suit in order to escape.

-The character is deliberately and repeatedly hurt (normally but not necessarily physically) by another character.
+The character is deliberately and repeatedly hurt (physically, but you can bring in psychological angles too) by another character.
 This is – at least ostensibly – usually for information but it could be a form of punishment … or, if your antagonist is particularly heinous, just for “fun”.
-It can potentially have a medical component – the torturer isn’t causing them pain for pain’s sake, but because they’re testing the character in some way.
+It can potentially have a medical component: the torturer isn’t causing them pain for pain’s sake, but because they’re testing the character in some way.

 Handy for: making your villain pretty darn unredeemable; pushing good characters to their limits; blurring the moral lines (under what circumstances would the mostly-good guys torture someone?); causing your protagonist a great deal of anguish if someone else is being tortured in order to break them.

-You can put characters through hell without a single cut or bruise.
+You can put characters through hell without a single cut or bruise, and this can be a huge part of their character arc.
 Here are a few ideas: